treygriffith/oz/README.md

 The `render` function is called within the context of the Oz instance, so you have access to a number of important [utilities](lib/utils.js):

 * Oz#get: get the value of a property in a context
-* Oz#scope: get the textual representation of current scope
+* Oz#scope: get the textual representation of a scope tree with a property added
-* Oz#split: split a property into its constituent parts - similar to inline style declarations
 * Oz#hide: hide element (`display: 'none';`)
 * Oz#show: unhide element (`display: '';`)

 See the source for more information, as all the default tags are defined this way in [lib/tags.js](lib/tags.js).

-# Bindings
+### Bindings

 TODO